GlenPr/stochastic_finite-difference_model/README.md

 The SF model uses longitudinal data to estimate an interaction network and equilibrium (steady-state) behaviour.
 It is a linear approximation of a more generate stochastic (Wiener) process model.

 # **Requirements**
 Written for R version 4.1.1.
 RStudio is recommended for the vignettes.
+Tested on Windows, MacOS and Ubuntu.

 Required packages: MASS and survival.